Ti-innocent/IREMBO-Teleclinic/README.md

 # IREMBO-TeleClinic Assignement

 This repository contains the data modeling and diagnostic fix for the Irembo TeleClinic platform.
-The goal of this project was to resolve two major reporting anomalies in the April dashboard: an artificial spike in referral rates and a timezone-related bug affecting patient wait times.
+The goal of this project was to resolve two major reporting anomalies in the April dashboard which include referral rates spike and a timezone-related bug affecting patient wait times.

 ## Project Overview